PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-001-a-prompt.md

 Everypony looked at her.
 Especially the owner of the fence.

 "Wha-!
-What do you mean why?" he sputtered.
+What do you mean *why*?" he sputtered.
 "It's a fence!
 It needs t' be painted!
 And I gots the paint right here from my house, so I figured, why not use the rest of it."

 The pegasus was uncowed.
 "If it were so simple as that, we wouldn't need to vote on it, would we?"
 A few others in the crowd nodded, and murmurs of 'that's a good point' and such rose to a din.
 She continued, "I think we, as potential voters, ought to have a good reason to vote for your fence-painting proposal."
 This was met with resounding approval from the crowd.